ibm-cloud-docs/codeengine/cmd_defs.md

 {{site.data.keyword.codeengineshort}} supports two types of event producers.

-**Ping (cron)**: The Ping event producer is based on cron and generates an event at regular intervals.
-Use a Ping event producer when an action needs to be taken at well-defined intervals or at specific times.
+**Cron**: The cron event producer is based on cron and generates an event at regular intervals.
+Use a cron event producer when an action needs to be taken at well-defined intervals or at specific times.

 **{{site.data.keyword.cos_full_notm}}**: The {{site.data.keyword.cos_short}} event producer generates events as changes are made to the objects in your object storage buckets.
 For example, as objects are added to a bucket, an application can receive an event and then perform an action based on that change, perhaps consuming that new object.